 Negative real returns between years 2008 and 2013 were caused by inappropriate legislative changes that came into effect in July 2009 after stock market turmoil.
-These changes forced portfolio managers to sell off all equities and hold cash in portfolios (see Figure 5 on Portfolio Structure of Pillar II pension funds).
+These changes forced portfolio managers to sell off all equities and hold cash in portfolios.
+Year 2018 brouhght overall decline on equity markets, which has negatively influenced the performance of mixed, equity and index pension funds.

-Supplementary pension funds differ in strategy and in a portfolio structure.
+Supplementary pension funds differ in strategy and portfolio structure.
 Conservative pension funds do not invest in equity investments.
 Balanced pension funds invest a small portion in equity investments (currently less than 20% of AuM in average) and growth pension funds invest a higher portion in equity investments (currently more than 40% of AuM in average).

-Supplementary Conservative pension funds' performance on a cumulative basis compared to their respective benchmark and inflation is presented in the graphs below.
+Supplementary pension funds' performance on a cumulative basis accompanied by the calculated net nominal as well as real cumulative performance is presented in the graphs below.